almibe/ligature.dev/src/doc/ligature.md

 An array of bytes.

-### Triple
+### Statement

-A Triple is a triple made up of an Entity, an Attribute, and a Value.
+A Statement is a triple made up of an Entity, an Attribute, and a Value.
 Both the Entity and Attribute are represented by an Identifier.
 A Value can be either an Identifier or a Literal.

 ### Network

-A Network in Ligature is a collection of triples.
+A Network in Ligature is a collection of Statements.